 - Race Forward provides professional development training, networking opportunities, and mentors to help Black students make informed career choices and launch their careers

-For more information on the Career Mentoring Program, please email us at email@example.com.
+For more information on the Career Mentoring Program, please email the Tri-Mentoring Program general email at email@example.com.